-The current HSCP position is that Alternative Short Breaks are attributed to meet the needs of the carer so no means testing or client contribution are made.
+The current HSCP position is that Alternative Short Breaks are attributed to meet the needs of the carer so no means testing or client contribution is made.

-With regard to accessing residential respite, this is currently attributed to meet the needs of the service user therefore the Charging Policy currently applies.
+With regard to accessing Residential Respite this is currently attributed to meet the needs of the service user therefore the Charging Policy currently applies.

-It can be clearly evidenced that service users access residential respite as a result of critical or substantial carer needs within the existing service user support plan, therefore this report recommends that charges should be waived in line with the statutory guidance.
+It can be clearly evidenced that service users access residential respite as a result of critical or substantial Carer needs within the existing service user support plan.